progrmaingnpc/progrmaingnpc/README.md

 - 👋 Hi, I’m @progrmaingnpc
-- I am very intersted In uNdERstANING ThE COmpuTeR aND ComPUtEr MeChAnIsiM
+- I Use Arch BTW
-- I LEaRn AloT BuT MoStLy lEarN
+- I Love programming

 <!---
 progrmaingnpc/progrmaingnpc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.